Ladder Safety

 • Do not overreach while working from a ladder.

-• An extension or straight ladder used to access an elevated surface must extend at least three feet above the point of support.
-Do not stand on the three top rungs of a straight, single or extension ladder.
+• An extension or straight ladder used to access an elevated surface must extend at least 3 feet above the point of support.
+Do not stand on the three top rungs of a straight, single, or extension ladder.

 • The proper angle for setting up a ladder is to place its base a quarter of the working length of the ladder from the wall or other vertical surface.